 The anynines RabbitMQ tile for Pivotal Cloud Foundry allows Pivotal Cloud Foundry users to provision fully configured RabbitMQ instances on demand.
 BOSH is used to provision RabbitMQ server instances in a reliable, repeatable way on every infrastructure Cloud Foundry can be deployed to.
 Each instance runs on a dedicated VM, which has the advantage of clearly defined networking, disk, CPU and I/O resources.
 Choosing different service plans results in different RabbitMQ instances, that vary in performance.

-Where can I download the Redis tile?
+Where can I download the RabbitMQ tile?

 You can find the RabbitMQ tile in the Pivotal Network at